-She served previously as Vice President for International Programs at the Nuclear Threat Initiative (NTI), working on global nuclear nonproliferation and security.
-Areas of focus include minimizing uses of highly enriched uranium, management and verification of nuclear fuel cycle activities internationally, improving nuclear security, and arms control and nonproliferation verification.
+She served previously as vice president for international programs at NTI, working on global nuclear nonproliferation and security.
+Areas of focus included minimizing uses of highly enriched uranium, management and verification of nuclear fuel cycle activities internationally, improving nuclear security, and arms control and nonproliferation verification.
 Prior to joining NTI, Hinderstein was deputy director and senior analyst at the Institute for Science and International Security (ISIS).

 Hinderstein has been an active member of INMM since 1997.
 She is a Senior Member, a member of the Technical Program Committee, Past President of the Northeast regional chapter, and former at-large member of the INMM Executive Committee.
 Hinderstein has presented many papers and chaired sessions at INMM Annual Meetings, participated in the student mentoring program and planned and participated in INMM workshops.